-Charis Rice is a Research Associate at the Centre for Trust, Peace and Social Relations (CTPSR) at Coventry University, working in the Trust and Workplace Relations group.
+Charis Rice is Assistant Professor at the Centre for Trust, Peace and Social Relations (CTPSR) at Coventry University, working in the Trust and Workplace Relations group.
 Charis obtained her PhD from the University of Ulster in the area of Government Communication.
 She has since worked as a Lecturer in Communication and as a Research Consultant for a major Management Consultancy.

 Her research interests include political communication and exploring trust, power, and communication at an interpersonal and institutional level.
 Charis has published in a variety of peer reviewed journals such as Public Relations Review and The International Journal of Press/Politics.
 She has presented her work at a host of international conferences including: the International Communication Association (ICA), the European Communication Research and Education Association (ECREA), the Political Studies Association (PSA), and the International Conference in Public Policy (ICPP).
 She is an Associate Fellow of the Higher Education Academy.